WebberZone/top-10/readme.txt

 		* Cache key is generated from the `query_args` instead of just the `input_query_args`
 	* New function: `get_tptn_table()`; Code has been refactored to use this function
 	* Popular Posts page in Admin or Network Admin use the same class `Top_Ten_Statistics_Table`.
 Deleted `Top_Ten_Network_Statistics_Table`
+	* Selecting "Text only" thumbnail style will force the same for the output
 	* Use moment.js bundled with WordPress

 * Bug fix: